Simone Biles is stepping into the Olympic spotlight again. She is better prepared for the pressure

 “She can’t even explain it (and) the doctors she sees probably can’t even explain it to her,” said Laurent Landi, who along with his wife Cecile has coached Biles since 2017.
 “It’s a trauma that happened to her and that came at a bad time and she could not handle it.
 It’s as simple as this.
 She could not function.
 She could not be a gymnast at that time.”

-She can now, though the road to this moment — Biles will compete for the first time in 2024 at this weekend’s U.S. Classic — has been difficult.
+Biles will compete for the first time in 2024 at this weekend’s U.S. Classic.
+Getting this far has been difficult.
 It has required a new mindset, at times a literal mother's touch and constant vigilance to work on herself, work she now understands has no expiration date.

 Biles tried to take all the outsized attention before Tokyo in stride.
-She projected a sense of normalcy.
-It was a facade.
 At some point, the pent-up emotions and aggressions she felt caused her to “ crack.”

 Biles was in therapy before Tokyo but had paused treatment before heading overseas.
-With millions watching, she walked off the floor at the Ariake Gymnastics Center after one wayward vault in the women's team final and called her family, who had remained home in Texas because of COVID-19 restrictions put in place for the games.
+With millions watching, she walked off the floor after one wayward vault in the women's team final and called her family at home in Texas.

 Nellie Biles picked up the phone and heard her daughter on the other end saying over and over through tears “Mom, I really cannot do this.
 I'm lost, I cannot do this.”

-And so she didn't.
 Biles pulled out of a handful of finals before returning to earn a bronze on the balance beam, a medal the most decorated gymnast in the history of the sport has called one of the most important of her career.
-As painful and frightening as the experience was, it needed to happen because it made Biles realize mental health isn't something she could ignore.
+As frightening as the experience was, it made Biles realize mental health isn't something she could ignore.

 “I couldn't run away from it, you know,” Biles told The Associated Press.
 “I just owned it and said ‘Hey, this is what I’m going through.
 This is the help that I'm going to get.'"